Damicristi/pgre/README.md

 (08 Sept to Oct 26, 2018) for my own pGRE test.
 This means I have planned to write this test on Oct 27.
 To those who are reading my note, BEST OF LUCK ON YOUR TEST!

+<b>Forum:</b> You can join our discussion forum at [https://gitter.im/PGRE-Notes-by-Damodar/Lobby](gitter.im/PGRE-Notes-by-Damodar/Lobby).
+I want you to enjoy your stay here as much as possible.
+And I’m hoping that you help to maintain a welcome and pleasant atmosphere in here.

 <b>License:</b> You are restricted to change the author name as yours during your
 modification.
 But, you can add your name at \thanks{}, the step is shown below: